warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

 striving for the same accuracy.

-*WarpTools* contains a `ts_ctf` tool which estimates a single defocus value per image in a tilt series whilst ensuring that data in all tilt images respects constraints common to the whole series.
+*WarpTools* contains a `ts_ctf` tool which estimates a single defocus value per image in a tilt series whilst ensuring that data in all tilt images respect constraints common to the whole series.
 (1)
 { .annotate }